Brian-Magnuson/nico/docs/design/overloading.md

 We only check for conflicts in pairs of overloads.
 When a new overload is defined, we check it against all existing overloads using the above rules.

+When reporting errors, we can briefly describe these rules like this:
+> Two function overloads conflict if they have the same set of parameters, or if one set of parameters is a superset of the other, differing only by optional parameters.

 ### Examples

 Let us use the above rules to analyze some examples.